Application Integration and configuration

 Zephyr modules:

-Following modules are used direclty by the library.
+The following modules are used directly by the library:

-When the Softbank FOTA library is enabled in your application, it includes the file sb_fota/lib/bin/sb_fota/os/sb_fota.c
+When the SoftBank FOTA library is enabled in your application, it includes the file sdk-softbank-fota/lib/bin/sb_fota/os/sb_fota.c

 .